Krystian Getinger

-Krystian Getinger (born 29 August 1988) is a Polish professional footballer who plays as a left-back for II liga club Stal Stalowa Wola.
+Krystian Getinger (born 29 August 1988) is a Polish professional footballer who plays as a left-back for I liga club Stal Mielec.
+He has made over 400 league appearances across 16 seasons for Stal, serving as the club's captain throughout most of the 2010s and 2020s.

 Career

 In 2007, Getinger signed for Polish top flight side Zagłębie Lubin after playing for Stal Mielec in the Polish fourth division.

 Before the second half of the 2008–09 season, he returned to Stal Mielec.

 In 2010, he signed for Stal Stalowa Wola in the Polish third division.

 In 2013, Getinger re-joined Stal Mielec again, helping them achieve promotion to the Polish top flight within seven seasons.
-In total, Getinger made over 400 league appearances across 16 seasons for Stal, spending most of the 2010s and 2020s as the club's captain.
 In June 2025, it was announced his contract with Stal would not be extended.

 On 7 July 2025, Getinger returned to third division Stal Stalowa Wola.

+On 1 July 2026, he made his third return to Stal Mielec after signing a one-year contract.